albert-gonzalez/js-exercises/README.md

 # JS Exercises

 This is a collection of 18 short JS exercises (or challenges) that you could find in a job interview.
-There are exercises about strings, arrays, promises, generators and function.
+There are exercises about strings, arrays, promises, generators and functions.
 Inside every exercise you can find a README that explains the exercise and provides documentation pages.
-Every exercise are unit tested, so you can test your solution executing the tests.
+Every exercise are unit tested, so you can test your solution running the tests.

 ## Installation